 Delfinia is a registered Norwegian Fjord mare owned by LiftMeUp!
 She was born on May 3, 1998 and is the typical (and immediately recognizable) brown dun color.
 Also very typical, she has a dorsal stripe and two-tone mane, (just like the Norwegian Fjord in the movie Frozen).
 Before coming to LiftMeUp!
 Delfinia was an eventer and pony clubber and you can find her videos on Youtube if you search for her.
 Don’t be fooled by her diminutive stature (approximately 13.3 hands), Delfinia has a strong neck and shoulders made for pulling a sled or cart, and she can use them to her advantage when she decides to take her handler for a drag over to the nearest patch of juicy grass.

-Delfinia recently underwent surgery on her left hind leg, and she is recovering well.
-She will be out of rotation for a few more weeks, but we hope that she will be back in business, taking care of her beloved riders soon.
+Delfinia underwent surgery on her left hind leg in 2017, and she has recovered well.
+She is back in business, better than ever, and taking care of her beloved riders like nothing ever happened.